kotlinw/kotlinw/kotlinw-statemachine-core/README.md

 ## Declare state machine class

-Because this state machine does not have any additional data besides its current state, the state machine definition is stateless, so it can be an `object` and extend `SimpleStateMachineDefinition`:
+Because this state machine does not have any additional data besides its current state, it should extend `SimpleStateMachineDefinition` for simplicity, and it can even be an `object`:

 ```
 object TurnstileStateMachineDefinition: SimpleStateMachineDefinition<TurnstileStateMachineDefinition>() {